 So, how does it work?

-Being able to use that constant temperature requires pipes in the ground and some pumping of water, but massively reduces the need for expensive heating and cooling systems, and can supply an entire building.
+Being able to use that constant cool temperature requires pipes in the ground and some pumping of water, but massively reduces the need for expensive heating and cooling systems, and can supply an entire building.

 The company began life as part of X, a 'moonshot' factory for Alphabet (read Google), which has also produced other spin-offs such as Waymo, a self-driving car company, and Project Loon, which aims to bring 'internet access to everyone' by launching internet-connected balloons into the stratosphere.